Be Green & Be Seen this World Cerebral Palsy Day

 There are more than 10,000 people living with Cerebral Palsy in New Zealand and it affects more than 17 million people worldwide.

-This year, to celebrate World Cerebral Palsy Day 2021, the Cerebral Palsy Society of New Zealand is asking its members, family and friends to Be Green & Be Seen for the day.
+To celebrate World Cerebral Palsy Day, the Cerebral Palsy Society of New Zealand is asking its members, family and friends to Be Green & Be Seen for the day.

-We’re calling on you to dress green in your work place, in your community or at home (if you’re still in lockdown restrictions), and then share photos of you, your family, friends, colleagues, wearing green to Facebook or Instagram.
+We’re calling on you to dress green in your work place, in your community or at home, and then share photos of you, your family, friends, colleagues, wearing green to Facebook or Instagram.

 Why not go one step further and decorate your letter box with green balloons and this poster, or do some green baking, paint your face green, or dress up as your favourite green character……